Characters of Casualty: Nathan Spencer

 When Harry was unexpectedly elected as Holby's new MP (he stood for Parliament in a bid to save the Emergency Department from closure), Nathan installed wildcard Australian Theo "Stitch" Lambert as the new consultant.
 When he discovered Stitch in his office taking cocaine, he was convinced to keep quiet by the threat of the ridicule which would ensue if it was revealed Nathan had made such a poor staffing choice.

 Later on in the series, Selena discovered she was pregnant with his baby.
-She informed Nathan that she had had an abortion, however later revealed to Harry that she had not actually done so.
+She informed Nathan that she had had an abortion; however, she later revealed to Harry that she had not actually done so.
 Nathan remained unaware of this until the last episode in the series, when Selena was shot dead.
 The team performed a Cesarean section on Selena, delivering her and Nathan a baby daughter, Angel.
 Angel later died in Nathan's arms after being diagnosed with a severe E. Coli infection in the NICU and he switched off her ventilator.

 Nathan left the show in episode six of series 22.
 He was sacked for incompetence by Harry Harper, now having quit Westminster to return as the Emergency Department's consultant manager.
 Despite their previous working relationship Harry found the job difficult, knowing what Nathan had recently been through.

 Patrick Spiller

 Patrick Spiller, played by Ian Kelsey, made his first appearance in the series fourteen episode "Free Fall", broadcast on 11 December 1999.
 He was introduced as a specialist registrar in emergency medicine.
 The character was described as "Casualty's bad boy" by Marion McMullen of the Coventry Telegraph, who deemed him "arrogant, brusque and bad-tempered".
 Kelsey described him as "very good" at his job, but that his bedside manner becomes worse as the series develops.
 Patrick's storylines have included attempts to advance his career and relationships with Holly Miles, Rachel James and Lara Stone.
-Of Patrick's relationship with Rachel, Kelsey said "Spiller and Rachel just fancy each other - it's all about sex."
+Of Patrick's relationship with Rachel, Kelsey said "Spiller and Rachel just fancy each other – it's all about sex."
 Kelsey chose to leave the series in 2001 and the character was killed off.
 Patrick departed the series in the series sixteen episode "Past, Present, Future", broadcast on 16 March 2002.